 Are there other ways to prevent tooth decay?

 The best way to prevent tooth decay is through a consistent brushing routine.
 When brushing, spend time getting your toothbrush into the deep fissures and pits of your back teeth.
 It is also important to rinse your mouth out after brushing.
-Booking regular dentist appointments and consulting with your family dentist can also help prevent tooth decay over time.
+Booking regular dentist appointments and consulting with your Walnut Grove family dentist can also help prevent tooth decay over time.

 Do you have more questions about dental sealants?
 For more information on dental sealants and other dental services in Langley, contact JVR Dental through our website or give us a call at 604-371-3138.
 JVR Dental offers many different types of dental services including dental cleaning, cosmetic dentistry, restorative dentistry and child dentistry.
-For appointments, please call us at our Langley office or book an appointment through our website.
+For appointments, please call us at our Langley office or book an appointment through our contact form.